-Within our EMI scheme you had the opportunity to choose how soon the options lapse after the employee leaves.
-Note that this is different from the HMRC expiry above.
+Thankfully, no. Within our EMI scheme you had the opportunity to choose how soon the options lapse after the employee leaves and this will still apply.
+However, this is different from the HMRC expiry above.
 If your lapsing period is longer than the 90 day EMI period, this means that the EMI benefits disappear, but the employee may still exercise their now Unapproved options up until they lapse.

-Furthermore, the Board retains the discretion to allow exercise where it would otherwise not be permitted.
-So if you want to allow exercise of lapsed options please contact us for more information.
+Not to worry, the Board retains the discretion to allow exercise where it would otherwise not be permitted.
+So, if you want to allow exercise of lapsed options please contact us for more information.

 Step 1: Marking them as a leaver on platform